 You get an extra heart if you grab a mini-game you already unlocked.
-This heart counts as an addition attempt you can do at the mini-games.
+This heart counts as an additional attempt you can do at the mini-games.

-You play the mini-games in a random order.
+You play the mini-games in random order.
 If you succeed, you get closer to your coin goal.
-If you fail, you loose a heart.
-If you loose them all, you fail and you have to restart from the beginning.
+If you fail, you lose a heart.
+If you lose them all, you fail and you have to restart from the beginning.
 Well, from the first price.

 Together with amazing visuals, animations and music; this game is a joy to play.
 I’m so glad that this game isn’t overloaded with ads.
 This adds to the enjoyment of the game quite a lot.

 You can earn coins easily, but not too easy that you unlock a heart or a mini-game without any challenge.
 The longer you keep your winning streak up, the faster the mini-games become and the less time you have to beat them.